Kha-kis/qbitunregistered/README.md

 Config:

-This is found in the config.py file
+copy the config.py.example to config.py
+Update the needed paramaters for your qbittorrent client.

-It is used to define the following parameters:
+config.py is used to define the following parameters:

 host
 username